- Topaz Camp

 - Digital Archive

-The Topaz Museum Board intends to establish a permanent Museum in Delta, Utah, 16 miles from the original site of Topaz.
+The Topaz Museum Board received a Japanese American Confinement Sites grant to manufacture and install the permanent exhibits for the Topaz Museum which is located at 55 West Main in Delta, Utah, 16 miles from the original site of Topaz.
 Photographs, artifacts, and displays depicting the Topaz internment experience will inform and educate visitors.
-Further, it is hoped that former internees and their families will experience a strong emotional connection to the Museum and will be able to take comfort in the fact that the hardships they endured will not be forgotten.
+Further, former internees will take comfort in the fact that the hardships they endured will not be forgotten.

-Construction on the Topaz Museum will begin in June 2013.
-The building will be completed in December 2013 and will be ready for the installation of the Museum exhibit being designed by West Office Exhibition Design in Oakland, CA. The exhibits will include a 20' x 20' barrack, an art gallery, displays about camp life, a model of the camp, and discussions about the Constitutional issues of internment.
+Construction on the Topaz Museum began on June 2013 and was finished in May 2014.
+However, the museum will not be open until the exhibits are installed.
+Those exhibits have been designed by West Office Exhibition Design in Oakland, CA and will be ready for installation by 2015.
+The exhibits will include a 20' x 20' barrack room, an art gallery, displays about camp life, a model of the camp, and text about the Constitutional issues of internment.

 Topaz Museum and Education Center Naming Opportunities